ClotanPaul/SequenceReconstruction/README.md

 This configuration ensures a balance between model complexity and training stability, allowing the model to effectively learn sequence reconstruction tasks.

 ## Results
 The final model achieved an average score of approximately **0.54** using the defined evaluation metric.
 This performance significantly exceeds the estimated baseline for a random sequence reconstruction model, which is around **0.19** with a standard deviation of **0.06**.
-The results highlight the model's ability to effectively learn and reconstruct sequences from scrambled inputs.